 Ted Williams (1918-2002) was arguably the greatest hitter in baseball history.
 He was the last player to break the revered .400 barrier—a remarkable achievement in any era.

-How did he do it?
-And more importantly, what can we learn from him that will help us make better decisions?
+How did he do it, and what can we learn from him to improve our decision-making?

 A good hitter can hit a pitch that is over the plate three times better than a great hitter with a questionable ball in a tough spot.

 According to baseball legend Rogers Hornsby, the most crucial factor for a hitter is getting a good ball to hit.
 Williams took this advice to heart, meticulously dividing the strike zone into 77 baseball-sized spaces, and understanding which pitches yielded the highest odds of success for him.

 We all possess a zone of opportunity, where the odds are in our favor.
 This is your Circle of Competence, your “sweet spot.”

 The most important thing about your circle of competence is knowing where it starts and stops.
 While simple, it’s not easy.
 As Richard Feynman once said, “the first principle is that you must not fool yourself, and you are the easiest person to fool.”

 Warren Buffett understands sticking to what you understand rather than chasing what’s new and exciting.
 He writes: